YasminAwad/YasminAwad/README.md

 🌼 After a year and a half of experience as a Full Stack AI Software Developer in Kyoto, I’m now back in Italy, enjoying the summer with the people I love most.
 Looking for new opportunities!

 🌷 I can’t wait to get back on track and see what the future holds!
-In the meantime, I’m keep diving into AI development and starting with web development — my new personal website is on its way!
+In the meantime, I keep diving into AI development and starting with web development — my new personal website is on its way!
 </div>
 </body>